Stillorgan Castle

 & Mahon as being suitable for a family of distinction.

-new Dual Carriageway.
-The gatelodge and swimming pool were demolished and the railings
+for the new dual carriageway.
+The gatelodge and swimming pool were demolished and

-were moved to St John of God Islandbridge.
-A semi circular drive was installed at this point.
+the railings were moved to St John of God Islandbridge and a semi circular drive was installed.

 YEAR BUILT circa 1820

-Valuation, NAI Census & Wills, F E Ball and OSI Maps.
+newspapers, Griffith's Valuation, NAI Census & Wills, F E Ball and

 OCCUPANTS